 When you’re talking about your product, your first instinct is probably to highlight its benefits and unique value propositions—your software widget is a game changer, after all!

 But often, your customers don’t value your products based solely on features.
 They value it in terms of time.
 And not just time that you’ll save them, but in terms of the time that they’ll spend with your product.
-Consider the Apple TV ad below.
+Consider the iPad Pro ad below.
 There’s little discussion of features and screen sizes.
 Instead, the focus is on how time spent with the product will improve your life.

 Takeaway: Focus your marketing language on both product features and product quality time.

 Lesson 2: Provide options (but not too many)

 We’ve all been there—you just need to pop into the store to grab a simple item like toothpaste, but as soon as you get to the aisle, you’re paralyzed with indecision at the sheer number of options staring you down.